 If you have too much ‘black’ print then you have a strong iron solution and can dilute it more next time.

 So, are you amazed yet!?
 That is just one simple basic method.
-There are many more variations, add in some natural colours by dyeing and you will be even more amazed how truly magical it is!
+There are many more variations, add in some natural colours by using a dye bath with plant dyes and you will be even more amazed how truly magical it is!

 Eco Printing Method #2

 As a variation of the application of the iron mordant you can also make an ‘iron blanket’.
 An iron blanket is an extra piece of fabric (even paper towels) that is soaked in the rusty iron water and then wrung out.
 This layer will be put above the leaves to bring the iron to the fabric in a different way.
 In this method the leaves are not dipped in iron water, they are used as is (or wetted if dried)